aumuaythai/aumt-website-frontend/guides/Admin.md

     * If No, the website will require a member to sign in and have paid to view the training.
     * If Yes, the form will be open to anyone and the "Feedback" input on the form will be replaced with a "Name" field so admin has an idea who signs up
         * If Yes, the name will displayed as (nonmember) \<Name> in the Edit Members section of the Training Dashboard
 * Sessions - options for members to sign up to.
 There must be at least one.
-Each session has a title, displayed as an option on the form, and a limit for how many members can sign up.
+Each session has the following:
+    * Title - displayed as an option on the form
+    * Limit - how many members can sign up
+    * Position - the order of the session: 0 = first option, 1 = second option, etc
+* SignupMaxSessions - how many sessions can be signed up for at once
 * Notes - any miscellaneous text for admin to put on the training form for anyone to read.
-Must be only text (no html, etc)
+Must be a markdown string
+* Feedback - any anonymous feedback given when signing up to the training

 ### Create a Training